OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

 GnuPG command that implicitly starts `gpg-agent` or by using `gpgconf --launch gpg-agent` to explicitly start it without first having to use a GnuPG command.

-gpg\-agent is a daemon to manage secret (private) keys independently from any protocol.
+`gpg-agent` is a daemon to manage secret (private) keys independently from any protocol.
 It is a backend for gpg, gpgsm, and other utilities.

 GPG Agent Configuration